|

 12 08 06

-gilded public school type cast, you will not be disappointed.
-This production
+a gilded public school type cast, you will not be disappointed.
+This

-captures the multitudinous nature of this thickly populated classical
+production captures the multitudinous nature of this thickly populated

-tome without losing the audience.
-There is a good use of underlying
+classical tome without losing the audience.
+There is a good use of

-music which though piped in sets the moods wonderfully without being
+underlying music which though piped in sets the moods wonderfully without

-intrusive or distracting.
-There are some good action sequences around
+being intrusive or distracting.
+There are some good action sequences

-the swordplay.
-However these fabulously beautiful and handsome cast
+around the swordplay.
+However these fabulously beautiful and handsome

-members look and seem as if they would be more appreciative of a Pimms
+cast members look and seem as if they would be more appreciative of

-no 1 cup at Glyndebourne than laying siege to ancient Troy.
-Odysseus
+a Pimms no 1 cup at Glyndebourne than laying siege to ancient Troy.

-appears throughout in a very nice, light suit that would not seem out
+Odysseus appears throughout in a very nice, light suit that would not

-of place in some English 'shire umpiring cricket as opposed to some
+seem out of place in some English 'shire umpiring cricket as opposed

 works rather well and succeeds in capturing and making accessible the